RetoSchmucki/rbms/README.md

 ### Development

-Version v.1.1.0 works is likely be better perform with species having sparse data, enabling more flight curve and indices to be computed.
-This version also implements a basic plot method for "pheno_curve", using the object produced by the `flight_curve()` function as argument.
+Version v.1.1.0 is likely to perform better with species having sparse data, potentially resulting in more flight curves and indices being computed.
+This version implements a basic plot method for "pheno_curve", using the object produced by the `flight_curve()` function as an argument.

  ```R
  # usage or plot method